 In the Preliminaries:

 If a speller spells correctly in Round One, the speller will compete immediately in Round Two.

-If a speller answers correctly in Round Two, the speller will return to compete in Round Three.
+If a speller answers correctly in Round Two, the speller will be asked to return to take the Round Three Test.